 Has polio been investigated as a possible illness to influence arthritis becoming inevitable?

-Has polio been investigated as a possible illness to influence arthritis becoming inevitable?
-The summer after I was born in in 1924 I contacted ‘infant paralysis’.
-It affected my right hip and leg, which grew two and a half inches shorter than my left.
+Q) Has polio been investigated as a possible illness to influence arthritis becoming inevitable?
+The summer after I was born in 1924 I contacted 'infant paralysis'.
+It affected my right hip and leg, which grew two-and-a-half inches shorter than my left.
 As a child I wore a built-up boot and callipers.
 I developed osteoarthritis in my forties in my hip, knee, ankle, neck and arms and have been unable to walk for the past 20 years so have been confined to wheelchair.